-TB status of students is verified at the start of each clinical course.
+TB status of students will be verified at the start of each clinical course.
 Each student's initial Tb testing needs to be a 2-step Tb tine.
-Tb Tine will be updated every year throughout their educational experience while enrolled.
+Tb Tine will need to be renewed every year throughout their educational experience while enrolled.
 If students can provide 2 Tb test results within the last year, they are exempt from the 2-step testing process.